spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 ![](<../../assets/screenshots/Create_Stack_Terraform.png>)

-When selecting **Terraform**, you can choose which **version of Terraform** to start with - we support Terraform 0.12.0 and above, up to the latest version of MPL Terraform.
-You don't need to dwell on this decision since you can change the version later - Spacelift supports full [Terraform version management](../../vendors/terraform/version-management.md) allowing you to even preview the impact of upgrading to a newer version.
+When selecting **OpenTofu** or **Terraform**, you can choose which **version of OpenTofu/Terraform** to start with - we support Terraform 0.12.0 and above, up to the latest version of MPL Terraform, as well as all OpenTofu versions.
+You don't need to dwell on this decision since you can change the version later - Spacelift supports full [OpenTofu/Terraform version management](../../vendors/terraform/version-management.md) allowing you to even preview the impact of upgrading to a newer version.

-The next decisions involves your Terraform state.
-First, whether you want us to provide a Terraform state backend for your state.
+The next decisions involves your OpenTofu/Terraform state.
+First, whether you want us to provide an OpenTofu/Terraform state backend for your state.
 We do offer that as a convenience feature, though Spacelift works just fine with any remote backend, like Amazon S3.

 !!! info
     If you want to bring your own backend, there's no point in doing additional [state locking](https://opentofu.org/docs/language/state/locking/){: rel="nofollow"} - Spacelift itself provides a more sophisticated state access control mechanism than Terraform.